Smooth curves specialize to extremal curves: Introduction

 We should mention also that there are curves to which our results do not apply.
 For $d=4$ and genus $\leq -3$, there is a closed irreducible component of $H_{d,g}$, made up of the so-called {\em thick} $4$-lines, that does not meet the component of extremal curves \cite{ns-comp}.

 {\bf Acknowledgments.} We thank the American Institute of Mathematics and the organizers of the AIM workshop {\em Components of Hilbert Schemes} Robin Hartshorne, Diane Maclagan, and Gregory Smith \cite{aim}.
 The seeds of this paper were planted there.
 The discovery of the results of this paper was accomplished with the help of several computations performed with {\em Macaulay2} \cite{M2} using the package {\em gfanInterface}.
 We would like to thank D. Grayson and M. Stillman for {\em Macaulay 2} and A. Jenssen for the program Gfan \cite{gfan}.
 The first author would like to add that the method of specialization used here is entirely the discovery of the second and third authors; his contribution was to help find the best result that could be obtained by that method.
+We would like to thank the referee for pointing out an error in the original proof of Proposition 2.11, and for suggesting an argument to correct it.